Cos'è la realizzazione di stampi in silicone e i suoi elementi essenziali?

 Silicone mold making follows a linear, easy-to-follow workflow.
 Each step has clear requirements to avoid defects:

-• Levigatura (Se necessario): For rough prototype surfaces (PER ESEMPIO., 3D printed parts with layer lines), sand with 400–600 grit sandpaper.
+• Levigatura (Se necessario): For rough prototype surfaces (per esempio., 3D printed parts with layer lines), sand with 400–600 grit sandpaper.
 This enhances silicone adhesion and improves mold smoothness.

-• Splicing (For Complex Structures): If the prototype has intricate shapes (PER ESEMPIO., multi-part figurines), split it into blocks and mark alignment points.
+• Splicing (For Complex Structures): If the prototype has intricate shapes (per esempio., multi-part figurines), split it into blocks and mark alignment points.
 This makes demolding easier and reduces mold tearing.

 Fare un passo 2: Silicone Blending (Mix for Uniformity)

 1. Ratio Control: Pour silicone main agent and curing agent into a measuring cup according to the manufacturer’s ratio (common ratios: 1:1 O 10:1).
-Use an electronic scale to weigh—e.g., 100g main agent + 10g curing agent for a 10:1 rapporto.
+Use an electronic scale to weigh—e.g., 100g main agent + 10g curing agent for a 10:1 ratio.

 3. Defoaming: Let the mixed silicone stand for 5–10 minutes to release surface bubbles.
-For high-demand molds (PER ESEMPIO., jewelry molds), place the cup in a vacuum chamber (-0.1MPA) for 10–15 minutes to eliminate internal bubbles.
+For high-demand molds (per esempio., jewelry molds), place the cup in a vacuum chamber (-0.1MPa) for 10–15 minutes to eliminate internal bubbles.

 Fare un passo 3: Infusion Molding (Capture Details)